Hello, fellow readers,

-I knew little about straw bale gardening until I met Peg and Ed who are entrenched volunteers of the Kearny Community Garden.
-Peg, a retired 6th grade teacher of 52 years I believe she said, is still teaching; but now her students are gardeners from age 8 to 93.
-Straw Bale Gardens by Joel Karsten is her ‘textbook’ on the subject.
-The new edition includes directions for making bales using leaves and kitchen waste that usually is composted.
-That’s a nifty option too!
+I knew little about straw bale gardening until I met Peg and Ed, who volunteers at the Kearny Community Garden.
+Peg, a retired 6th-grade teacher of 52 years, I believe she said, is still teaching, but now her students are gardeners from age 8 to 93.
+Her’ textbook’ on the subject is Straw Bale Gardens by Joel Karsten.
+The new edition includes directions for making bales using leaves and kitchen waste that is usually composted.
+That’s a nifty option, too!

 While a trend in urban areas, straw bale gardening also works for folks with little space, difficult rocky or heavy clay soil, and those with lousy backs or who garden in a chair.
-Don’t confuse hay with straw though and beware of mislabeling too.
-Hay is the entire harvested plant including the seed heads, while straw is the plant stalk left behind after the seed heads are removed.
-Using hay bales will result in a Chia Pet of sorts – a mini-lawn sprouting from your bale.
-And use organically grown straw to be free of nasty pesticides especially when growing food.
+Don’t confuse hay with straw, though; beware of mislabeling too.
+Hay is the entire harvested plant, including the seed heads, while straw is the plant stalk left behind after the seed heads are removed.
+Using hay bales will result in a Chia Pet of sorts, creating a lawn sprouting from your bale.
+And use organically grown straw to be free of nasty pesticides, especially when growing food.

-The Kearny Community Garden is along the Passaic River, though the town installed hose bibs so the river water (ahem) is not a factor.
-They have 62 spots with 5 bales each at a modest twenty bucks a season.
-You can see why they easily sell out.
+The Kearny Community Garden is along the Passaic River, though the town installed hose bibs, so the river water is not a factor.
+They have 62 spots with five bales each at a modest twenty bucks a season.
+You can see why they quickly sell out.

-‘We want our garden to be a bridge for all the different groups in our community.’
-Their Facebook page goes on to brag, ‘When you come, you may hear English, Spanish, Portuguese, Italian or Hindi.
+“We want our garden to be a bridge for all the different groups in our community.”
+Their Facebook page says, “When you come, you may hear English, Spanish, Portuguese, Italian or Hindi.
 Regardless of the language we speak, we can all get together around food.
-Everyone and anyone is welcome.’
-United.
-Imagine that?
-There is Hope!
-Happy Easter!
+Everyone and anyone is welcome.”
+United as one.
+Imagine our world the same way.

 Link to Rutgers Cooperative Extension talk on Vegetable Gardening Basics